nmar/craigslist-scraper/README.md

 craigslist-scraper
 ==================

-A Python scraper for lost and found ads in all U.S. states.
+A Python scraper for Craigslist lost and found ads in all U.S. states.